JeremS/textp-reader/README.md

 ### Tags
 Like in [Pollen](https://github.com/mbutterick/pollen) we have a tag construct.
-We use tags simillar to what is found in [Pollen](https://github.com/mbutterick/pollen) and [Scribble](https://docs.racket-lang.org/scribble/index.html)
+We use tags similar to what is found in [Pollen](https://github.com/mbutterick/pollen) and [Scribble](https://docs.racket-lang.org/scribble/index.html)
 We start a tag with the '◊' character followed by the tag's name and then the tag's arguments.

 There are 2 types of arguments: